 - slow cooker – This is the slow cooker I own.
 The app has gone wonky recently so I don’t use the wifi function, but the cooker is a good one.

-- 3 chipotle chiles in adobo sauce, finely chopped
+- 3 chipotle chile in adobo sauce from a can finely chopped

 - juice of 1 lime

 - 3 clove garlic minced

 - 2 lb boneless, beef chuck roast cut into chunks

 - 1 onion coarsely chopped